Frixuu/Zed-Haxe/README.md

 The backing language server should be downloaded automatically in the background.

+This extension detects all `.hxml` files in the workspace root, and then tries to choose the best one as configuration.
+This decision might be wrong!
-To make the LSP use a specific `.hxml` configuration, create a `.zed/settings.json` file in your project root:
+To explicitly use a specific `.hxml` file, create a `.zed/settings.json` file in your project root:

 ```json
 {